sensu/sensu-docs-legacy/source/docs/0.23/redis.md

 important than the quantity.
 In most cases Redis will be network bound so providing it with good network connectivity is most important.
-The `redis-benchmark` utility can be used to test the capabilities of Redis on a machine, please refer to the [official redis-benchmark documentation](http://redis.io/topics/benchmarks) for more information.
+The `redis-benchmark` utility can be used to test the capabilities of Redis on a machine, please refer to the [official redis-benchmark documentation][10] for more information.
 Redis is a fast in-memory key/value data store and given enough resources it is unlikely to become a bottleneck for your Sensu installation.

+For the best results when configuring Redis for high availability applications, we recommend using two (2) systems for [Redis master-slave replication][12], _and_ a minimum of three (3) [Redis Sentinels][13].

+_NOTE: running fewer or more Redis Sentinels introduces additional failure modes._

 #### Install Redis

-Before configuring Redis master-slave replication, Redis must first be installed on both servers.
-For Redis installation instructions, please refer to the [Sensu Redis installation guide](install-redis).
-Once Redis has been installed and started on both servers, you may proceed to configure Redis master-slave replication.
+Before configuring [Redis master-slave replication][12] and [Redis Sentinel][13], Redis must be installed on all of the systems you will use to provide the Redis services.
+For Redis installation instructions, please refer to the [Sensu Redis installation guide][11].
+Once Redis has been installed and started, you may proceed to configure Redis master-slave replication.

 #### Redis master-slave configuration